mjhoffm2/ReactTrainingTutorial/Part-5-%2D-Bundling-for-Production.md

         });
 ```

-The final html files generated should look something like this:
+The final html file generated should look something like this:

 _main.html_
 ```html